fabriziopandini/vagrant-compose/doc/programmatic.md

 As you can see, `consul` and `docker` ansible_groups now include both nodes from `consul-agent` and `load-balancer` node set; vice versa, other groups like `registrator`, `consul-template`, `nginx` contain node only from one of the two nodes set.

-Ansible playbook can leverage on groups for providing machines with the required software stacks.
+Ansible playbook can additionally leverage on groups for providing machines with the required software stacks.

-NB. you can see resulting ansible_groups by using `debug` command with `verbose` equal to `true`.
+> NB. you can see resulting ansible_groups by using `debug` command with `verbose` equal to `true`.

 ### Defining group vars